 Less hassle especially when it's time to fly back home.
 It's expected that your baggage doubles compared to what you originally came with (paano nalang ang mga pasalubong para sa officemate mong nag sit-in para sayo hahaha).
 It's so convenient that there's no need to interchange trains with all the additional baggage (except for the Tanah Merah interchange, but it's still the green line).

 -They offer free luggage storage (some hostels charge per hour for luggage storage).
 This is an advantage especially if you have to checkout by 12 noon but your flight is at say, 9:30 pm pa.

 -Their reception lobby is Instagram friendly hehe (pictured below) #MillenialDecisions

 Accommodation Cost: SGD 80.64 for 3 nights (around Php 3,000.00) w/ breakfast.
 So worth the money!

 1.)
 Hong Kong Soya Sauce Chicken Rice & Noodle

 I queued for an hour to try the famed Michelin starred Hong Kong Soya Sauce Chicken.
 It has become a hype in Singapore since it was the first hawker stall to win a Michelin star award.

 My honest verdict?
 Okay lang.
 The queue was long as expected.
-In my humble opinion, due to the booming demand, their focus was shifted more at catering the curious crowd/tourists to the point that the quality of their chicken was a bit compromised.
+In my humble opinion, due to the booming demand, I think their focus was shifted more at catering at long line of curious tourists to the point that the quality of their chicken was a bit compromised.
 Quantity over quality.
-The chicken I ordered wasn't well cooked (there was still blood at it).
+The chicken I ordered wasn't well cooked (there was still blood on it).
 It wasn't juicy as what the reviews said.

 It was still an experience though.
 A check off my list for things to try at SG.
 And hey, for a cheapskate like me, that may be the only Michelin starred meal I could ever afford...2 SGD only!